Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Results and Discussion

 \subsection{X-ray photoelectron spectra at the Fe 3p edge}

-\cref{fig:fe3p_diffspec} compares the transient XPS spectra of \ce{Fe(CO)4} and \ce{Fe(CO)3} simulated using MR-ADC(2) and MR-ADC(2)-X with the experimental difference spectra\cite{Leitner:2018p44307} for the ionization at the Fe 3p edge.
+\cref{fig:fe3p_diffspec} compares the transient XPS spectra of \ce{Fe(CO)4} and \ce{Fe(CO)3} simulated using MR-ADC(2) and MR-ADC(2)-X with the experimental difference spectra\cite{Leitner:2018p44307} for the core-level Fe 3p ionization.
 The experimental spectrum of \ce{Fe(CO)4} shows two broad features, a negative peak at 63.2 eV and a positive peak at 60.6 eV, indicating a significant redshift in the energy of Fe 3p core-ionized states (Fe 3p$^{-1}$) upon the loss of the first CO ligand.
 The dissociation of second CO ligand resulting in \ce{Fe(CO)3} does not noticeably change the positions of both features but increases their intensities by $\sim$ 15 to 20 \%.

 The MR-ADC(2) and MR-ADC(2)-X simulated Fe 3p difference spectra show a good agreement with the experimental results, reproducing the magnitude of observed spectral changes.
 Using the unc-def2-TZVPP basis set, the CAS(10e, 13o) active space, and a broadening parameter of 1.8 eV, the MR-ADC(2) and MR-ADC(2)-X spectra are systematically shifted by $\sim$ 1.2 and 0.3 eV, respectively, relative to experiment.
 Aside from the systematic shift and the shape of negative feature, the MR-ADC(2) and MR-ADC(2)-X spectra are similar to each other and the experimental measurements.
 Both methods reveal structure in the negative feature observed in the experiment, but do not correctly describe its shape.
 As shown in \cref{fig:fe3p_diffspec}, the structure of the negative feature in the simulated spectra can be attributed to a significant overlap of Fe 3p$^{-1}$ density of states between \ce{Fe(CO)5} and its photodissociation products, which can be sensitive to small changes in molecular geometry and approximations in simulations.